Skein relations for tangle Floer homology: Abstract

 \section{Abstract}

 In a previous paper, V\'ertesi and the first author used grid-like Heegaard diagrams to define tangle Floer homology, which associates to a tangle $\T$ a differential graded bimodule $\CTt (\T)$.
 If $L$ is obtained by gluing together $\T_1, \dotsc, \T_m$, then the knot Floer homology $\HFKh (L)$ of $L$ can be recovered from $\CTt (\T_1), \dotsc, \CTt (\T_m)$.
-In the present paper, we prove combinatorially that tangle Floer homology satisfies unoriented and oriented skein relations, generalizing the skein exact triangles for knot Floer homology.
+In the present paper, we prove combinatorially that tangle Floer homology satisfies unoriented and oriented skein relations, which are analogues of the skein exact triangles for knot Floer homology.